Best cameras for astrophotography in 2024: Shoot for the stars

 - How we test

-Once you've picked out a camera that suits your needs, check out our guide to the best lenses for astrophotography to accompany it.
-If you want to go one step further, read our guide on best telescopes so you can capture images of the night sky with more accuracy.
-If you're looking for an everyday camera, consider checking out our guide on the best cameras for photos and videos.
+Once you've picked out a camera, you'll need one of the best lenses for astrophotography to go with it.
+The best telescopes can also help you capture images of the night sky with more accuracy.
+If you're looking for a more versatile camera, check out our guide on the best cameras for photos and videos.

 The quick list